-We list the prompts with sources and their descriptions in Table~\ref{tab:benchmark}.
 We selected a diverse set of prompts from publicly available sources, focusing on those that are within the scope of \toolname{}.
 Currently, we support prompts that can accept only a single input.
 Although this single input can be interpreted by the model to be made up of multiple components, this differentiation is not explicitly present, for example, a single string as input representing a sentence and a word for the speech tag prompt.
 This limitation makes it unsuitable for prompts requiring multiple embedded inputs.
 We also only support prompts where the output is independent of the previous outputs, making prompts describing multi-turn conversations for tasks out of scope for \toolname{}.

-\subsection{Evaluation Procedure}
+\subsubsection{Evaluation Procedure}

-We accessed \gptfouro{} and \gptfouromini{} through APIs.
+We accessed \rulemodel{} and \evalmodel{} through APIs.
 We kept the temperature 1.0 across all the requests.
 We used Ollama~\cite{ollama} for the local models, \localmodels{}.
-We ran all the experiments and hosted the local models on a virtual machine (VM) hosted on Microsoft Azure.
-Our system runs on an AMD EPYC 7V13 processor with 256 GB of RAM, 2 TB of SSD, and an NVIDIA A100 GPU with 80 GB of dedicated memory.
-The VM is running Ubuntu 22.04.5 LTS and is allocated 24 out of 64 CPU cores.
-All the prompts are written and ran using GenAIScript~\cite{genaiscript} and Prompty~\cite{prompty}.
+We ran all the experiments and hosted the local models on a virtual machine hosted in the cloud.
+Our system runs on an AMD EPYC 7V13 processor with 220 GB of RAM, 1 TB of SSD, and 4 NVIDIA A100 GPUs with a total of 80 GB of dedicated memory.
+The VM is running Ubuntu 24.04.3 LTS.
 We ran each test once per prompt per model.